Macdonald Identities, Weyl-Kac Denominator Formulas and Affine Grassmannian Elements: More on -cores and their -abaci

-\end{itemize} \end{lemma}
+\end{itemize} \end{Lemma}

 Recall from Theorem \ref{thm:macdo} that if $c\in W_{a}^{0}$, we can set $c=ut_{\nu}$ with $\nu\in M^{*}\cap(-P_{+})$ and $u\in W^{\nu}$ for any element of the affine Grassmannian $W_{a}^{0}$.
-Moreover, each weight $ -\eta^{\vee}\nu+u^{-1}(\mathring{\rho})-\mathring{\rho}$ belongs to $P_{+}$, the set of dominants weights for $\mathring{A}$.
-The purpose of the following theorem is to bridge the gaps between our reformulation of the Weyl-Kac formula as a sum over elements of the affine Grassmannian and the formulation of the same formula within the language of multivariate series and $\theta$ function (see \cite[Proposition $6.1$]{RS}), where the sum is over $\Z^n$.
+Moreover, each weight $ -\eta^{\vee}\nu+u^{-1}(\mathring{\rho})-\mathring{\rho}$ belongs to $P_{+}$, the set of dominant weights for $\mathring{A}$.
+The purpose of the following theorem is to fill the gaps between our reformulation of the Weyl--Kac formula as a sum over elements of the affine Grassmannian and the formulation of the same formula within the language of multivariate series and $\theta$ function (see~\cite[Proposition $6.1$]{RS}), where the sum is over $\Z^n$.
 Given Remark \ref{rem:reseau}, we set for any affine algebra $\mathfrak{g}$ of rank $n$ from Table \ref{table2}:

-Note that $\tilde{\eta}^{\vee}$ corresponds to the parameter $g$ in \cite{Mac,Wmac}.
+Note that $\tilde{\eta}^{\vee}$ corresponds to the parameter $g$ in~\cite{Mac,Wmac}.